 For my mother, summer could never last long enough.
 Each summer she made a grim pronouncement that summer was half over once the 4th of July came and went.
 I argued with her to no avail.
 She actually experienced dread as the too short summer season in New England moved inevitably forward.
+She would be the first to see a colored leaf on a tree as a certain reminder of inevitability of fall, just around the corner.
 She really should have lived in California.

 Certain sounds, scents and tastes will always spell summer to me, returning me to a long ago and seemingly simpler place and time in my life when summers spent in New England seemed to last a lifetime.
 At least for me.
 That was a part of the magic.